-$$Y{is} = \alpha + \beta T{is} + \gamma_s + \varepsilon{is},$$ where Y is the outcome of interest for village i in randomization stratum s.
-T{is} is an indicator for treatment status, and γ_s is a full set of stratum indicators. β is the treatment effect.
-Regressions are weighted such that all strata have the same weight in the regression.
-Nonweighted results are similar to the ones reported.
-For all estimates of β , we provide the heteroskedasticity-robust standard errors, as well as p-values from a two-sided randomization inference test of zero treatment effects.
-This test consists of reassigning (using the exact same stratified randomized procedure described above) the treatment and control status in the sample and reestimating β using this placebo assignment multiple (1,000) times.
-Under the null hypothesis of zero treatment effects, the proportion of reestimated β s that are larger (in absolute value) than the actual β provides a p-value for such null hypothesis.
+weight in the regression.
+Non-weighted results are similar to the ones reported.
+For all estimates of $\beta$ , we provide the heteroskedasticity-robust standard errors, as well as p-values from a two-sided randomization inference test of zero treatment effects.
+This test consists of reassigning (using the exact same stratified randomized procedure describe above) the treatment and control status in the sample and reestimating $\beta$ using this placebo assignment multiple (1,000) times.
+Under the null hypothesis of zero treatment effects, the proportion of re-estimated $\beta$ s that are larger (in absolute value) than the actual $\beta$ provides a p-value for such null hypothesis.
 This procedure has the advantage of providing inference with correct size regardless of sample size.

-II.
-Results
+II Results

-A. Effectiveness of Randomization
+II.A Effectiveness of Randomization

 We first verify the effectiveness of randomization in generating balanced covariates.
-Table 1 presents the estimated treatment effect (β) for a host of survey-based characteristics in panel A. The variables are village averages of individual dummy indicators based on survey responses (except for average age, measured in years).
-The averages for the control group are also presented in column 1, and, hence, Table 1 also serves as a summary statistics table to characterize the sample villages.
-Treatment effects are small and none are statistically significant at the 5 percent level in a t-test based on the standard errors (which are reported on column 3) and all but one in the randomization inference (p-values reported on column 4).
-Two or three variables (depending on the test) are significant at the 10 percent level.
+Table 1 presents the estimated treatment effect ( $\beta$ ) for a host of survey-based characteristics in Panel A. The variables are village averages of individual dummy indicators based on survey responses (except for average age, measured in years).
+The averages for the control group are also presented in column (1), and hence Table 1 also serves a summary statistics table to characterize the sample villages.
+Treatment effects are small and none are statistically significant at the 5% level in a t-test based on the standard errors (which are reported on column (3)) and all but one in the randomization inference (p-values reported on column (4)).
+Two or three variables (depending on the test) are significant at the 10% level.
 Table 1 indicates that villages participating in the experiment are rural, reliant on family farms, and have little access to infrastructure (electrical lighting).
-Most respondents (67 percent) have not finished primary schooling and less than 1 in 10 finished secondary schooling or a higher degree.
+Most respondents (67%) have not finished primary schooling and less than one in ten finished secondary schooling or a higher degree.